-Everglades National Park is one of South Florida's natural treasures.
-Within the park's boundaries, you will find wildlife unique to this swampy habitat, natural formations of great beauty and recreation opportunities that exist only in Florida's southernmost tip.
-In this article, we look at the ten "must do" activities within Everglades National Park.
-For more information, see the Everglades Visitors Guide.
+Everglades National Park is one of Florida's natural treasures.
+Within the park's boundaries, you will find wildlife unique to this swampy habitat, natural formations of great beauty and recreation opportunities that exist only at Florida's southernmost tip.
+No matter where you spend your time in Everglades National Park, you're bound to have a unique experience.
+On foot or by boat, the wild nature will leave an impression on your soul.

 While many see the airboat as disruptive to the peaceful environment of the Everglades, there's no denying that it's a really fun way to experience the swamp!
 Many vendors provide airboat tours and holders of the Go Miami Card receive a free tour as part of their purchase.

-Shark Valley Tram Tours (305-221-8455) offers two-hour guided tours of the paved loop trail that runs 15 miles through the Everglades from the Shark Valley Visitors Center.
-This is a great way to spot some wildlife and get a high-level perspective of the River of Grass from the Observation Tower at the loop's most distant point.
-If you're planning on visiting during the park's busy season (December through April), be sure that you call ahead for a reservation
+Shark Valley Tram Tours offers two-hour guided tours of the paved loop trail that runs 15 miles through the Everglades from the Shark Valley Visitors Center.
+This is a great way to spot some wildlife and get a high-level perspective of the park from the Observation Tower at the loop's most distant point.
+If you're planning on visiting during the park's busy season (December through April), be sure that you call ahead for a reservation.

 Gumbo Limbo Trail